-Peter Mather (matherp on the Back Shed Forum) ported MMBasic to the Raspberry Pi Pico, wrote the drivers for its hardware features and drove the project forward.
+Peter Mather (matherp on the Back Shed Forum) led the project, ported MMBasic to the Raspberry Pi Pico and wrote the drivers for its hardware features.
 The MMBasic interpreter and this manual was written by Geoff Graham (http://geoffg.net).
 Mick Ames (Mixtel90 on the Back Shed Forum) wrote the PIO compiler and its corresponding documentation along with undertaking huge amount of testing.